influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 # Concepts

-The sections [Introduction](/kapacitor/v1.3/tick/introduction/) and [Getting Started](/kapacitor/v1.3/introduction/getting_started/) already presented the key concepts of **nodes** and **pipelines**.
+The sections [Introduction](/kapacitor/v1.3/tick/introduction/) and [Getting Started](/kapacitor/v1.3/introduction/getting_started/) present the key concepts of **nodes** and **pipelines**.
 Nodes represent process invocation units, that either take data as a batch, or in a point by point stream, and then alter that data, store that data, or based on changes in that data trigger some other activity  such as an alert.
 Pipelines are simply logically organized chains of nodes.

-**Built on GO**
+**Built on Golang**

-One important thing to keep in mind is that the TICKscript parser is built on GO.
-Some arguments get passed from TICKscript into underlying GO API's, and some methods accept arguments that can be directly used to instantiate underlying GO structures, especially using the Duration type of the GO Time library.
+One important thing to keep in mind is that the TICKscript parser is built on Golang.
+Some arguments get passed from TICKscript into underlying Golang API's.

 **Three Syntax domains**

 When working with TICKscript, three syntax domains will be encountered.
 Overarching is the TICKscript syntax of the TICKscript file.
 This is primarily composed of nodes chained together in pipelines.
-Some nodes on instantiation use strings representing InfluxQL statements.
+The `batch` node on instantiation use strings representing InfluxQL statements.
 So, InlfuxQL represents the second syntax domain that can be found.
 Other nodes and methods use Lambda expressions, which represents the third syntax domain that will be met.
 The syntax between these domains, such as when accessing variable values, can differ, and this can sometimes lead to confusion.

 To summarize the three syntax domains found in TICKscript are: